Today’s readings (click below to open in a new tab/window):

 Psalms 88; 148, Genesis 17:15-27, Hebrews 10:11-25, John 6:1-15

 God told Abraham and Sarah, at 100 and 90 years old respectively, they would conceive a child.
 Abraham laughed in disbelief.
 When their son was born, they did as God had instructed and named him Isaac, meaning “he laughs.”
+With God in the mix, irony became hope.

 When thousands gathered at the Sea of Galilee to hear Jesus preach, he asked his disciple Philip where they could buy bread to feed everyone.
 We don’t know if Phillip laughed, but it’s easy to imagine a dismissive chuckle when he told Jesus they would need more than six months’ wages to buy enough food.
 And it seems likely there might have been some eye rolling when Andrew mentioned a boy with five loaves of bread and two fish.
 Yet from this tiny bit, upon Christ’s instructions, they managed to feed everyone with twelve baskets left over.